-Learn how to choose the right mix for your small masonry projects from dozens of specialized bagged-concrete options.
+Learn how to choose the best concrete mix for your small masonry projects from dozens of specialized pre-packaged options.

 Synopsis: Carpenter Andy Engel loves concrete.
 In this article, he outlines the basics of ready-mix concrete bags, including the three-part formula, the key to achieving the appropriate hydration, the conditions for specific product choices, and the best options for slabs, foundations, footings, and repairs.
 The article includes a rundown of brand-name ready-mix options for everything from formwork to resurfacing.

 Concrete is composed of three main ingredients: Portland cement, water, and aggregate (both fine and coarse).
 The proportioning of those ingredients is the main factor that determines the concrete’s strength, durability, workability, and cost.

 Cement is the glue in a concrete mix.
 Combined with water, it forms a paste that coats the aggregate and binds together the mixture.

 Water is what sets off the chemical reaction that turns the dry components into concrete.
 Known as hydration, this reaction is what makes the cement turn back into rock.

 Think of aggregate as bricks in a wall and cement as the mortar.
 Aggregate makes up most of the structure in concrete, adding strength and reducing its cost.
 The individual stones in the coarse aggregate interlock, and the sand fills the voids.

 It may be a personality flaw, but I love concrete.
 I will take the snarl of a loaded ready-mix truck turning into the driveway over the whine of a 737 flying me away on vacation any day of the year.
 But as much as I relish the prospect of 20 tons of wet concrete being delivered for me to shape into a slab or a building footing, the fact is that most of my concrete work has been too small for a ready-mix order.